celo-org/docs/blog/28-02-2023-build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service/build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service.md

     }
   ```

-  - Add additional case block to the switch statement in `afterTrx` function that watches for 'mint' to be true.
+  - Add an additional case block to the switch statement in the `afterTrx` function that watches for 'mint' to be true.
 The nft balance from the resulting operation from `handleClik` is extracted and passed to `afterTrx`.
 Then in the `mint` case, we set the pass by calling `setauth` if the balance is greater than zero.
 In your Dapp, you'd want to handle it in a manner that allows your Dapp read from a collection of nfts, and you can filter out the current user.

   ```ts
     const afterTrx = (x:string, result: Result) => {